-- Flu activity is widespread in California. - Last season, 80,000 Americans died from influenza. - Now is the time to get vaccinated.
+- Flu activity continues to increase in California. - Influenza A (H1N1)pdm09 has been the most commonly identified flu virus across California. - Now is the time to get vaccinated.
 Flu vaccination can keep you from getting sick with flu and can reduce the risk of flu-associated hospitalization for children, working age adults, and older adults. - Getting vaccinated yourself may also protect people around you, including those who are more vulnerable to serious flu illness, like babies and young children, older people, and people with certain chronic health conditions. - Flu vaccination helps prevent heart attacks among people with existing heart disease. - Take preventive measures: frequent handwashing, covering coughs and sneezes, and staying home when sick can effectively stop the spread of influenza.